Lease + Revenue Accounting Infrastructure

 Pricing

 Lease accounting systems cost $25K–$100K/year.
-Revenue recognition systems usually cost the same again.
-Managed services run $50K–$200K/year.
-Ledger Layer bundles lease and revenue from $49/month — same engine, same audit trail.
+Revenue recognition systems cost the same again.
+Big 4 managed services run $50K–$200K/year.
+Ledger Layer bundles both from $49/month.

 Starter